 Dirk is specialized in an investment category he defines as “market-based cleantech”, i.e. the segment of advanced energy business models that can benefit from new regulations and government incentives, but that doesn’t need to rely on them for growth.
 Dirk’s most recent focus has been on the “productization” of the microgrid: an attempt to turn world-class microgrid examples like those at Princeton, Cornell University, and the FDA into scalable solutions for a broader set of customers.

-Stephen Conant is the Senior Vice President for Project Development for Anbaric.
+Stephen Conant is the Senior Vice President for Project Development for Anbaric and President of Green Line Devco, LLC.
 He has 20 years of experience in the electric power industry.
-Prior to moving to Anbaric, he was ESAI’s Senior Market Analyst for western power markets.
+Prior to Anbaric, he was ESAI’s Senior Market Analyst for western power markets.